hudson-and-thames/arbitragelab/docs/source/distance_approach/pearson_approach.rst

 Trading Signal Generation
 #########################

-As basic pairs formation confirms declining profitability in pairs trading, some other refined pair selection criteria have emerged.
-Here, we describe three different methods from the basic approach in selecting pairs for trading.

-First is only allowing for matching securities within the same industry group .
-The second is sorting selected pairs based on the number of zero-crossings in the formation period and the third is sorting selected pairs based on the historical standard deviation where pairs with high standard deviation are selected.
-These selection methods are inspired by the work by Do and Faff (2010, 2012).

-1. **Pairs within the same industry group**

-In the pairs formation step above, one can add this method when finding pairs in order to match securities within the same industry group.

-With a dictionary containing the name/ticker of the securities and each corresponding industry group, the securities are first separated into different industry groups.
-Then, by calculating the Euclidean square distance for each of the pair within the same group, the :math:`n` closest pairs are selected(in default, our function also allows skipping a number of first pairs, so one can choose pairs 10-15 to study).
-This pair selection criterion can be used as default before adding other methods such as zero-crossings or variance if one gives a dictionary of industry group as an input.

-2. **Pairs with a higher number of zero-crossings**

-The number of zero crossings in the formation period has a positive relation to the future spread convergence according to the work by Do and Faff (2010).

-After pairs were matched either within the same industry group or every industry, the top :math:`n` pairs that had the highest number of zero crossings during the formation period are admitted to the portfolio we select.
-This method incorporates the time-series dimension of the historical data in the form of the number of zero crossings.

-3. **Pairs with a higher historical standard deviation**

-The historical standard deviation calculated in the formation period can also be a criterion to sort selected pairs.
-According to the work of Do and Faff(2010), as having a small SSD decreases the variance of the spread, this approach could increase the expected profitability of the method.

-After pairs were matched, we can sort them based on their historical standard deviation in the formation period to select top :math:`n` pairs with the highest variance of the spread.
+After calculating the betas for all of the stocks in the formation period, the next step is to generate trading signals by calculating the return divergence for each of the stocks.
+In this method, test data is not necessarily required if only a trading signal for the very next month of formation period is needed.
+However, if one wants to see the backtesting results of the method and test with test data, a successive dataset after the formation period is required to generate the proper trading signals.
+The steps are as follows:

+1. **Data Preprocessing**

+The same data preprocessing is done with the formation period as the data needs to be in the same format.
+As in the formation period, risk free rate can be given in the form of either a float number of a series of data.

+2. **Calculating the Return Divergence**

+For every month of test data, starting from the very last month of the train data, return divergences are calculated with the beta created in the formation period.
+The equation for calculating the return divergence is in the first section of this documentation.
+Note that while the return divergence between a portfolio of :math:`n` most-highly correlated stocks with stock i and stock :math:`i` is used as a sorting variable, only individual stock :math:`i` enters the portfolio construction, not those :math:`n` stocks.
+The portfolio of those :math:`n` stocks only serves as a benchmark for portfolio sorting.

+3. **Finding Trading Signals**

+Then, all stocks are sorted in descending order based on their previous month's return divergence.
+If the percentages of long and short stocks are given, say :math:`p\%` and :math:`q\%`, the top :math:`p\%` of the sorted stocks are chosen for the long stocks and the bottom :math:`q\%` of the sorted stocks are chosen for the short stocks.
+If a user wants to construct a dollar-neutral portfolio, one should choose the same percentage for :math:`p` and :math:`q`.
+Finally, a new dataframe is created with all of the trading signals: 1 if a stock is in a long position, -1 if it is in a short position and 0 if it does not have any position.

 Implementation
 **************

-.. automethod:: DistanceStrategy.trade_pairs
+.. automethod:: PearsonStrategy.trade_portfolio

-###

-Results output and plotting
+Results output
-###########################
+##############

-The DistanceStrategy class contains multiple methods to get results in the desired form.
+The PearsonStrategy class contains multiple methods to get results in the desired form.

 Functions that can be used to get data:

-- **get_signals()** outputs generated trading signals for each pair.

-- **get_portfolios()** outputs values series of each pair portfolios.

-- **get_scaling_parameters()** outputs scaling parameters from the training dataset used to normalize data.
+- **get_trading_signal()** outputs trading signal in monthly basis.
+1 for a long position, -1 for a short position and 0 for closed position.

-- **get_pairs()** outputs a list of tuples, containing chosen top pairs in the pairs formation step.
+- **get_beta_dict()** outputs beta, a regression coefficients for each stock, in the formation period.

-- **get_num_crossing()** outputs a list of tuples, containing chosen top pairs with its number of zero-crossings.
+- **get_pairs_dict()** outputs top n pairs selected during the formation period for each of the stock.

-Functions that can be used to plot data:

-- **plot_pair()** plots normalized price series for elements in a given pair and the corresponding trading signals for portfolio of these elements.

-- **plot_portfolio()** plots portfolio value for a given pair and the corresponding trading signals.

 Implementation
 **************

-.. automethod:: PearsonStrategy.form_portfolio

-.. automethod:: PearsonStrategy.trade_portfolio

 .. automethod:: PearsonStrategy.get_trading_signal

-.. automethod:: PearsonStrategy.get_short_stocks
+.. automethod:: PearsonStrategy.get_beta_dict

-.. automethod:: PearsonStrategy.get_long_stocks
+.. automethod:: PearsonStrategy.get_pairs_dict

 Examples